m4d3bug/m4d3bug.github.io/source/_posts/hello-kickstart-pxe-mbr.md

 - "Anaconda "
 ---

-*In this post, I am going to markdown how I tested unattended kickstart installation in vm15 by using PXE.*
+*In this post, I am going to markdown how I tested unattended kickstart installation for MBR in vm15 by using PXE.*

 *And we need to run the following service on the same machine: TFTP, DHCP & httpd.*